langchain-ai/langgraphjs/docs/docs/concepts/index.md

 # Conceptual Guides

+## In Progress

+🚧 This section is currently in progress and copied from the python documentation.
+Check back later for updates! 🚧

 Welcome to LangGraph, a Python library for building complex, scalable AI agents using graph-based state machines.
 In this guide, we'll explore the core concepts behind LangGraph and why it's uniquely suited for creating reliable, fault-tolerant agent systems.
 We assume you have already learned the basic covered in the [introduction tutorial](https://langchain-ai.github.io/langgraph/tutorials/introduction/#requirements) and want to deepen your understanding of LangGraph's underlying design and inner workings.

 First off, why graphs?